emagiz/emdocs/referenceguide/web-service-outbound-gateway.md

 - <a href="http://www.ws-i.org/Profiles/BasicSecurityProfile-1.1.html" target="_blank">Basic Security Profile 1.1</a>

 #### Request callback
 Callback that will be applied to the request.
-A web service request callback can change the request message after the payload has been written to it but prior to invocation of the actual web service.
+A web service request callback can change the request message after the payload has been written to it but prior to invocation of the actual web service (and before any interceptors are applied).

+<b>SOAP action callback</b>
+Adds a <code>SOAPAction</code> HTTP header to the request message.

+<b>WS-Addressing action callback</b>
-For example, the <i>SOAP action callback</i> can be used to add a SOAP Action header to the request message.
+Adds a <code>wsa:Action</code> SOAP header to the request message.

 #### Fault message resolver
 Specifies the fault message resolver responsible for handling faults when calling the web service.